-- 13.1 Members of the Board will be reimbursed for reasonable subsistence and travel expenses in accordance with relevant policies of the Administering Authority. - 13.2 For the avoidance of any doubt, Pension Board members shall not receive an annual allowance of any kind. - 13.3 The Board will be provided with adequate resources to undertake its role; these will include as a minimum: - Accommodation and administrative support to conduct its meetings. - Training; and - Legal, technical, and other professional advice. - 13.4 The expenses of the Local Pension Board shall be regarded as part of the costs of the administration of the Fund.
+- 13.1 Members of the Board will receive an allowance in relation to their membership under the Authority's Member Allowances Scheme and will be reimbursed for reasonable subsistence and travel expenses in accordance with the relevant policies of the Authority. - 13.2 The Board will be provided with adequate resources to undertake its role; these will include as a minimum: - Accommodation and administrative support to conduct its meetings. - Training; and - Legal, technical, and other professional advice. - 13.3 The expenses of the Local Pension Board shall be regarded as part of the costs of the administration of the Fund.